 If a student becomes very ill and a medical withdrawal is necessary, all procedures associated with medical withdrawal will be effective.

-If we have a situation similar to spring, when we were required by the state to send students home, we will consider some form of partial room and board refunds, such as we did then.
+If we are required by the state to send students home at any point, we will consider some form of partial room and board refunds, such as we did in spring 2020.

 Please note that any adjustments and reconciliations would occur after the end of the semester.